Energy efficiency advice

 Home energy consumption is responsible for over a quarter of all UK emissions of carbon dioxide.
 Carbon dioxide is the main greenhouse gas causing climate change.
 Making your home as energy efficient as possible will improve your comfort, save you money and reduce carbon dioxide emissions.

-For advice on improving the energy efficiency of your home, contact the council’s Sustainable Energy Officer, Hazel Hill on 01344 352536.
+For advice on improving the energy efficiency of your home, contact the council’s Sustainable Energy Officer on 01344 352536.

 Home energy monitors